b9chris/TrivialViewer/README.md

 # TrivialViewer #

-A simple Windows image viewer for with no window borders, no controls, nothing - open an image, you get just the image.
+A simple Windows image viewer  with no window borders, no controls, nothing.
+Open an image, you get just the image.

 ![screenshot](http://brass9.com/TrivialViewer/ss.jpg)